When introducing external CDN resources in a template, which template file is recommended to add the relevant code to?

 - Specific page template (such as

-index.html,detail.html,list.html})These files are usually responsible for displaying the content of specific pages.If global resources are introduced here, they will not be loaded when accessing other pages, leading to missing features or style disarray.If repeated introductions are made in multiple places to cover all pages, it will cause code redundancy and a maintenance nightmare. - Code snippet directory
+index.html,detail.html,list.htmletc.)These files usually only handle the content display of specific pages.If global resources are introduced here, they will not be loaded when accessing other pages, resulting in missing features or style disarray.If introducing repeatedly at multiple places to cover all pages, it will cause code redundancy and a maintenance nightmare. - Code snippet catalog

 Implementation details and **practice**